Acekorneya/Ark-Survival-Ascended-Server/README.md

     container_name: asa_Server
     restart: unless-stopped
     environment:
-      - PUID=1001
+      - PUID=1001                            # The UID to run server as
-      - PGID=1001
+      - PGID=1001                            # The GID to run server as
       - BATTLEEYE=FALSE                      # Set to TRUE to use BattleEye, FALSE to not use BattleEye
-      - RCON_ENABLED=TRUE                      #Needed for Graceful Shutdown
+      - RCON_ENABLED=TRUE                    # Needed for Graceful Shutdown / Updates / Server Notifications
-      - DISPLAY_POK_MONITOR_MESSAGE=TRUE       # Or FALSE to suppress the Server Monitor
+      - DISPLAY_POK_MONITOR_MESSAGE=TRUE     # Or FALSE to suppress the Server Monitor / Update Monitor
+      - UPDATE_SERVER=TRUE                   # Enable or disable update checks
+      - CHECK_FOR_UPDATE_INTERVAL=24         # Check for Updates interval in hours
+      - RESTART_NOTICE_MINUTES=30            # Duration in minutes for notifying players before a server restart due to updates
       - MAP_NAME=TheIsland
       - SESSION_NAME=Server_name
       - SERVER_ADMIN_PASSWORD=MyPassword